antonraharja/book-voip-id/OpenSIPS-Installation.md

 # OpenSIPS Installation

+## About

 Info   | Value
 ------ | -----
 Update | 1505071330
 Author | [Anton Raharja](http://antonraharja.com)

+This document explains how to install OpenSIPS, part #2 of full installation.

 ### Step 1: Get OpenSIPS and prepare it